bbrangeo/lbcalert/README.md

 An alert system for a familiar classifieds service

-Initial code based on [Flaskby Example Tutorial](https://realpython.com/flask-by-example-part-1-project-setup)
+Initial code based on [Flask by Example Tutorial](https://realpython.com/flask-by-example-part-1-project-setup)

 #### Local development